axoflow/axosyslog-core-docs/content/chapter-destinations/configuring-destinations-elasticsearch-http/_index.md

 ---
-title: "elasticsearch-http: Sending messages to Elasticsearch HTTP Bulk API"
+title: "elasticsearch-http: Send messages to Elasticsearch HTTP Bulk API"
 weight:  900
+driver: "elasticsearch-http()"
+short_description: "Send messages to Elasticsearch using the HTTP Bulk API"
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->